 This paper investigates how much bilateral trade is affected by temporary disruptions of shipping networks caused by storms.
 Specifically, we examine how much trade is directed to other shipping routes or does not take place at all.
 We unpack the aggregate impact of oceanic cyclones by examining transportation volume and freight costs by a major container ship company.
 In event-studies nested in a gravity-style equation, we find that a cyclone reduces trade by 1.3% between countries across all modes of transport, while this effect more than doubles for affected port-pairs.
 After a storm, shipping firms charge higher freight costs on affected routes amplifying the trading impact.
 Adjacent shipping routes step in as substitutes for minerals and chemicals.
 Data on geo-located ship voyages show that following a storm, ships travel at slower speed incurring delay by up to 30 hours depending on the shipping company.

 A growing body of literature indicates that heat stress and precipitation deficiencies can pose a critical threat to human health, particularly in less developed countries with low coping capacities and high exposure.
 The aims of this study are twofold.
 First, we shed light on the recall of drought events in rural Thailand by linking longitudinal survey data with objective meteorological data.
 Here, an anomaly in the survey design serves as a natural experiment.
 We find that a shorter time interval between surveys has a large positive effect on households correctly reporting a drought event.
-Second, we shed light on the health effects of droughts using the objective drought measure.
+Second, we examine the health effects of droughts using the objective drought measure.
 In our panel over seven waves, we find a strong effect on diseases, which is slightly stronger than when using the reported drought measure.